Periods are a pain… literally. But is it normal for dancers to have an irregular (or even nonexistent) cycle?

 Nutrients for Period Recovery

-Aside from eating enough calories to support a period-friendly body weight, certain foods, and nutrients can be beneficial for menstrual health.
+Aside from eating enough calories to support a period-friendly weight, certain foods, and nutrients can benefit menstrual health.
 Here are a few to consider:

-- Omega 3s and monounsaturated fats, which are abundant in plant oils like olive and canola, walnuts, ground flax, and fatty fish like salmon and tuna.
+- Omega 3s and monounsaturated fats are abundant in plant oils like olive and canola, walnuts, ground flax, and fatty fish like salmon and tuna.
 Fat is also required for vitamin and mineral absorption.
 This will help your body gain the bone-building benefits of vitamin D and calcium.

 - Full-fat dairy has some research supporting not only benefits for bone health but also benefits for period health.
-One study found that 1-2 servings of full-fat dairy per day, including whole milk, 4% (or full-fat) yogurt, and cottage cheese seemed to support ovulation.
+One study found that 1-2 servings of full-fat dairy daily, including whole milk, 4% (or full-fat) yogurt, and cottage cheese seemed to support ovulation.

 - Plant foods high in iron, like beans, lentils, pumpkin seeds, dark leafy greens, fortified cereals, tofu, and other legumes might promote fertility (AKA your period).